Spine Surgeons conducting a Atlantoaxial Instability procedure

 Understanding Bertolotti’s Syndrome:

-Bertolotti's SyndromeBertolotti’s Syndrome, named after the Italian physician Mario Bertolotti who first described it in 1917, is a rare and often misunderstood condition that affects the lower spine.
-This syndrome typically involves an abnormal connection between the lowest lumbar vertebra and the uppermost sacral vertebra, leading to various symptoms and discomfort.
+Bertolotti's SyndromeBertolotti’s Syndrome was named after the Italian physician Mario Bertolotti who first described it in 1917.
+This syndrome is a rare and often misunderstood condition that affects the lower spine.
+Also, this syndrome typically involves an abnormal connection between the lowest lumbar vertebra and the uppermost sacral vertebra.
+The syndrome leads to various symptoms and discomfort.
 Understanding this condition, its impact on an individual’s quality of life, and the available treatment options is crucial for effective management and relief.

-Bertolotti’s Syndrome, also known as lumbosacral transitional vertebrae (LSTV), refers to an anatomical variant where there is an abnormal articulation between the last lumbar vertebra (L5) and the sacrum (S1).
-This structural anomaly can lead to altered biomechanics of the spine, resulting in pain and dysfunction in the lower back region.
-Meanwhile, the severity of symptoms can vary widely among individuals, ranging from mild discomfort to debilitating pain that significantly affects daily activities and quality of life.
+Bertolotti’s Syndrome is also known as lumbosacral transitional vertebrae (LSTV).
+It refers to an anatomical variant where there is an abnormal articulation between the last lumbar vertebra (L5) and the sacrum (S1).
+Additionally, this structural anomaly can lead to altered biomechanics of the spine.
+When this occurs, it results in pain and dysfunction in the lower back region.
+Meanwhile, the severity of symptoms can vary widely among individuals.
+The symptoms range from mild discomfort to debilitating pain that significantly affects daily activities and quality of life.

 Questions and Answers